stellarshenson/henryk-analysis/README.md

 ![Father's recordings for son](./.resources/father_recordings_for_son4.WEBP)

 This project also serves a therapeutic purpose for me.
 As I wait for the court system to take action, I must deal with the aggressive patterns of Parental Alienation.
 Although it is difficult, I am resilient.
 I have the support of a therapist and a circle of friends.
 However, my son doesn't have that kind of support system and he is and noone to turn to.
-I cannot imagine what he is going through, being only 3 years old and subjected to separation and constant attempts to isolate him from his father.
+I cannot imagine what he is going through, being so young and having no voice in all of this, subjected to separation and constant attempts to isolate him from his father.

 ![Father and son alienated](./.resources/father_and_son_alienated4.webp)